honmanyau/walkthroughs/a001-expressjs-session-based-authentication.md

 This step involves the following:

-* Write client-side code so that login credentials can be sent to the server in JSON format
+* Writing client-side code so that login credentials can be sent to the server in JSON format
-* Make the functionality available to both the "Sign in" and "Sign up" buttons
+* Making the functionality available to both the "Sign in" and "Sign up" buttons

 To avoid some of the complexities involved with the `multipart/form-data` content type, login credential are sent in the JSON format in this case.
 It is worth noting that, for security reasons, login credentials should be sent over SSL/TLS, or in other words, under the HTTPS protocol.

-An event listener should first be added to the sign-in and sign-up buttons to capture the
+An event listener should first be added to the sign-in and sign-up buttons to capture the action:
-action:

 ```javascript
 // public/client.js